Skip to main content

 • gameplay

-• “Don't waste your time, especially if you have a slightly older PC or wheel.
-The game runs like trash for the visual fidelity that it has.
-It's no major leap from Assetto Corsa with a few mods.
-If you have a T300 RS, expect to have terrible force feedback, if it even works.
-Half the time there is straight up no force feedback.
-I understand the concept of early access, but some developers abuse it.
+• “Don´t waste your time, especially if you have a slightly older PC or wheel; the game runs like trash for the visual fidelity it has.
+It's no major leap from AC with a few mods.
+If you have a T300 RS expect to have terrible force feedback, if it even works, half the time there isn't any force feedback.
+Was a waste of my money.
+I understand the concept of early access but some developers abuse it.
 At least release something that has the base gameplay working.
 This latest 0.4 update should be considered 0.1.
 Very disappointed.”

 • story